boxyfour/rbx-client-relay/README.md

 You must have both [rbx-relay](https://github.com/boxyfour/rbx-relay) and [rbx-bot-relay](https://github.com/boxyfour/rbx-bot-relay) installed and running.

-Your game must also have "Allow HTTP Requests" enabled under "Security" in "Game Settings".
+Your game must also have "Allow HTTP Requests" enabled

 ## usage

+Check out examples/ to see how you can use the module.

 ### Rojo

-If you're using Rojo, you can either ~~import the module through wally, or~~ (will be done in the future) clone the repository, and move src/poller/ into your desired packages folder.
+If you're using Rojo, you can either ~~import the module through wally, or~~ (will be done in the future) clone the repository, and move src/poller/ into your packages folder.

-Then, you can require the module and use it like any other class!
-Look at some of the examples to see how you can use the module effectively.

 ### Studio

-Download the RBXM from the [releases](https://github.com/boxyfour/rbx-client-relay/releases) tab, and drag it into your game, Then, you can require the module and use it like any other class!
-Look at some of the examples to see how you can use the module effectively.
+Download the rbxm from the [releases](https://github.com/boxyfour/rbx-client-relay/releases) tab, and drag it into your game.
+Place it into your packages folder, require it, and have fun!

 ## Important